|

 development of a new rotor-based cipher machine that would replace

-SIGABA.
-The machine became known as
+the wartime SIGABA.
+It became known as

 KL-7,